About Container Registry

 When you reach or exceed the quota limits for your plan, you can't push any images to the namespaces in your IBM Cloud account until you complete one of the following tasks.

 Your current quota limit for storage is set to 1 GB.
 All private images that are stored in the namespaces of your IBM Cloud account already use 900 MB of this storage.
 You have 100 MB storage available until you reach your quota limit.
-One user wants to push an image with a size of 2 GB on the local computer.
+One user wants to push an image that is 2 GB on the local computer.
 Because the quota limit is not yet reached, Container Registry allows the user to push this image.

 Pull traffic quota limits